 The reference article on top was the most intuitive.
 When the reference article was at the bottom, it always took the participants a while to comprehend the information.
 When there was no reference article, it was just confusing to the users.

 Most participants had a screen resolution of around 1280 wide.
 Therefore, when the user profile was in a modal, it took most of the screen and was not an issue to them.
 Furthermore, they understood the flow of opening and closing the user profile.

 All participants had the correct understanding of the following.

 Visual design explorations

 Fake door test

-Instead of spending months on building the follow feature, we need to find out first to see if users want to get updates from the people they're interested in.
+Instead of spending months building the following feature, we need to find out first to see if users want to get updates from the people they're interested in.
 To test the idea, I designed a "fake door" test.
-The team tracked the click-through-rate of the button and measure the potential impact of the following feature.
+The team tracked the click-through rate of the button and measured the potential impact of the following feature.